 As a grocer, providing what our customers want is at the heart of all the decisions we make.
 Simply put, we want to run really good stores where customers love to shop and can find the products they want, and part of that philosophy includes responsibly increasing the quantity of pork we source from vendors that have made commitments to transitioning to group-housed systems for their breeding sows.
 As our company has grown, we have also expanded the availability and quantity of our Open Nature pork products, which come exclusively from group-housed sow sources.

 These issues are at the core of our responsible business practices, and we work to continuously improve the positive impact we have.
-We are pleased to have been one of the first retailers to commit to exclusively sourcing cage-free shell and liquid eggs for our Own Brands by 2025.
+We are pleased to have been one of the first retailers to commit to exclusively sourcing cage-free shell and liquid eggs by 2025.
 All liquid and shell eggs in our O Organics™ and Open Nature brands are already cage-free and are certified to meet humane standards for animal treatment.
-In 2018, 29% of our liquid and shell eggs and 100% of our Own Brands hard-boiled eggs sold in our stores were cage-free.
+In 2019, 28% of our liquid and shell eggs and 100% of our Own Brands hard-boiled eggs sold in our stores were cage-free.
 We are actively working with our supply chain to expedite the transition and also exploring ways to educate our customers about these products.

 We require all of our dairy suppliers to be certified to the Farmers Assuring Responsible Management (FARM) animal care standards or a more stringent equivalent.
 This means our dairy suppliers are committed to quality farm management practices as well as safe, wholesome dairy products.
 We joined the Innovation Center for U.S. Dairy to advance the efforts of the dairy community by sharing best practices and improving accountability within the industry.